Adolf Hitler

 Dark-Side Index

-• Psychopathy: Impulsivity, low empathy, and low concern for rules.
+• Psychopathy: Elevated impulsivity, antagonism, and reduced concern for others.

 Light-Side Index

-• Self-Control: Impulse control and consideration of consequences.
+• Self-Control: Self-discipline and restraint of immediate impulses.

 This speculative index estimates the profile's resilience in a hypothetical extreme-crisis scenario.
 It combines practical planning (Orderliness), emotional stability (Composure), and an adaptive mindset (Self-Efficacy & Adventurousness).
 A high score suggests a profile more suited for self-reliance in a crisis, while a low score suggests greater reliance on stable modern comforts.